It’s 2AM and you’re cramming for a test tomorrow.

 There may be no such thing as a stupid question, but some questions accelerate your learning more than others.
 Bugg and McDaniel found that the conceptual questions helped the students learn—the detail questions didn’t.

-Use Questioning To Take Control of Your Learning
+Take Control of Your Learning by Asking Questions

 The Lazy Learner syndrome afflicts all of us at some point or another.
 It’s difficult to self-diagnose because our minds often trick us into believing that we aren’t being lazy even when we are.

-Questioning works because it makes you an active learner instead of a passive recipient of information.
-When you interact with information by elaborating on it, thinking about its context, or relating some pieces of information to others you increase the likelihood that you will remember it.
+Asking questions works because it makes you an active learner instead of a passive recipient of information.
+When you interact with information by elaborating on it, thinking critically about its context, or relating some pieces of information to others you increase the likelihood that you will remember it.

-We all know that questioning others is a great way to expose ourselves to new ideas and perspectives.
+We all know that asking questions is a great way to get information.
+And to expose ourselves to new ideas.
+New perspectives.

 Image Credit: Don Moyer